alaa-almaliki/seed/README.md

 - If the option `--delete-file` was provided, it will delete the copied SQL file `code/db/file_name.sql`

 > [!NOTE]
 > seed used and tested on **macOS** only.
-You are free to try it in windows or linux and contribute.
+You are free to try it in windows or linux and contribute if there are problems.

 ## How it works